home

 Hudepohl in the Early 1980s

 Pace was created by Cincinnati's Hudepohl Brewing in 1983.
 Hudepohl was a "tiny" brewery.
 Although it was ranked 13th of 42 American brewers, this was at a time when the top 10 sold almost 90% of all beer sold in the US.
 Brewing giant Anheuser-Busch sold about "150 times" more beer than Hudepohl, according to Hudepohl's General Manager, Bob Pohl.
 In order to survive, Hudepohl made a number of specialty beers to go along with their regular brand.
-(FYI, I've covered another Hudepohl can with my February 2008 COM.)
+(FYI, I've covered another Hudepohl can with my February 2008 COM and their Christian Moerlein brand as my May 2014 COM.)

 The new brands were doing well.
 More expensive than regular beers, they relied on using pre-prohibition beer recipes and local pride.
 And they were well-made, good beers.
 In early 1983 Hudepohl reformulated their Hudepohl brand slightly and launched Hudepohl Gold, also known as Hudy Gold.
 It was well received, so late in 1983 they made a more daring leap, trying to create a new type of beer, one that was low-alcohol.